 and this was the best I could do.”

 I suggested that I could help him understand what happened if he wanted to get to the bottom of the problem.
 He agreed, and we spent an afternoon reviewing what he had done and visiting the site of the incident.

 The new information we found after visiting the site and talking to workers helped us complete a SnapCharT® Diagram that made sense.

 What did we find?
 It wasn’t really an equipment failure.
 The incident started because of a human error caused by bad human factors design of an equipment interface.
 That led to the failure of the equipment.

-The additional investigation and complete SnapCharT® helped us discover a human factors issue.
-If we didn’t discover and fix the human factors issue, the incident probably would have happened again.
+The additional investigation and complete SnapCharT® Diagram helped us discover a human factors issue.
+If we hadn’t discovered and fixed the human factors issue, the incident probably would have happened again.
 (It had happened in the past and wasn’t fixed by previous investigations.)

 What Causes Unknown Root Causes?

 Why did the investigator (and previous investigators) fail to find the human factors cause of the incident?
 Because they never had any human factors training.
 They were smart people and had good engineering knowledge, but they had never been trained in why humans make mistakes – the science of human factors.